 There are many kinds of computing degree programs.
-There are dozens and perhaps hundreds around the world.
+There are dozens around the world.
+The variety of names used for the programs is even broader.
+The programs represent a number of computing disciplines.
 In this report, we focus on five that are prominent today: computer engineering, computer science, information systems, information technology, and software engineering.
 These five satisfy our criterion for inclusion: each one has, or will soon have, a volume of undergraduate curriculum guidelines that is approved and published by one or more international professional and scientific societies.
 We expect that, in the future, additional computing disciplines may satisfy this criterion.
 When that is the case, they may be included in future editions of this report.

 2.1.
-What is computing?
+What Is Computing?

-In a general way, we can define computing to mean any activity of a technical nature involving computers.
-Thus, computing includes: designing and building hardware and software systems for any of a wide range of purposes; processing, structuring and managing various kinds of information; doing scientific studies using computers; making computer systems behave intelligently; creating and using communications and entertainment media; finding and gathering information relevant to any particular purpose, and so on.
+In a general way, we can define computing to mean any goal-oriented activity requiring, benefiting from, or creating computers.
+Thus, computing includes designing and building hardware and software systems for a wide range of purposes; processing, structuring, and managing various kinds of information; doing scientific studies using computers; making computer systems behave intelligently; creating and using communications and entertainment media; finding and gathering information relevant to any particular purpose, and so on.
 The list is virtually endless, and the possibilities are vast.
 Computing also has other meanings that are more specific, based on the context in which the term is used.
 For example, an information systems specialist will view computing somewhat differently from a software engineer.
 Regardless of the context, doing computing well can be complicated and difficult.
 Because society needs people to do computing well, we must think of computing not only as a profession but also as a discipline.